riceissa/issarice.com/pages/the-value-of-content-creation.md

 > spending that time on a high-impact career, but spending your leisure
 > time on valuable content creation seems like an okay idea, especially
 > if you can provide a unique contribution with your content.

+See [What's the relative social value of 1 Quora pageview (as measured by Quora stats http://www.quora.com/stats) and 1 Wikipedia pageview (as measured at, say, Wikipedia article traffic statistics)?](https://www.quora.com/Whats-the-relative-social-value-of-1-Quora-pageview-as-measured-by-Quora-stats-http-www-quora-com-stats-and-1-Wikipedia-pageview-as-measured-at-say-Wikipedia-article-traffic-statistics) for a comparison of Quora and Wikipedia.